AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 ### Quick Attack

-Starting at 5th level, the [[Action Economy#^43d1b5|attack]] action becomes a quick action for you.
-Using a quick action to perform the Attack action does not allow you to use the [[Fighter#Extra Attack|extra attack]] fighter feature on it.
+Starting at 5th level, the [[Action Economy#^43d1b5|attack]] action becomes a quick action for you, and you add your ability modifier for the damage roll as when attacking as an action.
+Using a quick action this way does not allow you to use the [[Fighter#Extra Attack|extra attack]] fighter feature for it.
 In addition, your damage rolls with light, finesse and ammunition weapons increase by 1.

 ### Alacrity